-George K <gkoundour@gmail.com> Thursday, June 16, 2022 8:13 PM Testimony [EXTERNAL] Letter in support of the Zero Waste Package
+From: George K <gkoundour@gmail.com> Sent: Thursday, June 16, 2022 8:13 PM

 My name is George Koundourakis and I am testifying from south Brooklyn.
 I'm writing today to testify in support of the five pieces of legislation heard at the June 15th committee hearing.
 The Zero Waste package, led by Council Members Hanif, Powers, and Nurse are essential to our City meeting our goal of Zero Waste by 2030.